 The EU imports more than half of all the energy it consumes.
-Its import dependency is particularly high for crude oil (more than 90%) and natural gas (66%).
+Its import dependency is particularly high for crude oil (90%) and natural gas (69%).
 The total import bill is more than €1 billion per day.

 Many countries are also heavily reliant on a single supplier, including some that rely entirely on Russia for their natural gas.
 This dependence leaves them vulnerable to supply disruptions, whether caused by political or commercial disputes, or infrastructure failure.
 For instance, a 2009 gas dispute between Russia and transit country Ukraine left many EU countries with severe shortages.

 In response to these concerns, the European Commission released its Energy Security Strategy in May 2014.
 The Strategy aims to ensure a stable and abundant supply of energy for European citizens and the economy.

 As part of the Strategy, 38 European countries, including all EU countries, carried out energy security stress tests in 2014.
 They simulated two energy supply disruption scenarios for a period of one or six months: